-The Let Property Campaign is a way for landlords who own residential property to disclose any tax owed to HMRC.
+The Let Property Campaign is a way for landlords who own residential property to make a disclosure to HMRC.

 Once you have made a declaration to HMRC you then have 90 days grace to pay the amount you owe.